Leayal/ZipExtractMakeBak/README.md

      * `-o C:\data\patched`
      * `-o "C:\data files patched"`
  * [Optional] `-b <a file path to create an archive which contains all files before overwritten>`
-   * Relative or full path to the folder where the archive will be extracted to.
+   * Relative or full path to the folder where the backup will be created.
    * Regardless of the file extension from the path, the backup archive will always be a ZIP archive.
-And the path should point to a file, not a directory or folder.
    * In case you omit this option, no backup archive will be created, all files will be extracted (and overwritten without prompts if it exists).
    * E.g: (Notice the double quote being used when the path has blank space(s), and the required blank space after the `-b`)
      * `-b my_data\backup\original.zip`
      * `-b "my data\backup\original.zip"`
      * `-b C:\data\backup\original.zip`
      * `-b "C:\data files original.zip"`
+ * [Optional] `-nozip`
+   * Indicates that you want the backup files to be created without archive.
+Meaning all files will be loose files in the destination directory.

  Full example:
  * `zipeb.exe -i enpatch.zip -o bin\data -b original_files.zip`